Brewster's Millions: Plot summary

 Brewster's challenge is compounded by the fact that his attempts to lose money through stock speculation and roulette prove to increase his funds rather than decrease them.
 He throws large parties and balls, and charters a cruise lasting several months to Europe and Egypt for his large circle of friends and employees; the press lampoons him as a spendthrift.
 Despite his loose purse strings, Brewster repeatedly demonstrates a strong moral character.
-At one point, he uses his funds to bail out a bank to save his landlady's account, despite risking his eligibility for the will.
-At another, he jumps overboard to save a drowning sailor from his cruise even as his rich friends choose not to.
+At one point, he uses his funds to bail out a bank, saving his landlady's account, despite risking his eligibility for the will.
+At another, he jumps overboard to save a drowning sailor from his cruise, even as his rich friends choose not to.

-Brewster's would-be wife Barbara Drew turns down his marriage proposal early in the year, believing him to be financially irresponsible and bound to a life of poverty, and his attempts to win her back repeatedly fail as his attention is entirely absorbed by the requirement to spend so much money.
-At the conclusion of the year, he succeeds in spending the last of his funds, which he has meticulously documented, and confesses his love to another woman, Peggy Gray, who has been sympathetic to his lifestyle despite knowing nothing about his challenge.
+Brewster's would-be wife, Barbara Drew, turns down his marriage proposal early in the year, believing him to be financially irresponsible and bound to a life of poverty.
+His attempts to win her back repeatedly fail, as his attention is entirely absorbed by the requirement to spend so much money.
+By the end of the year, he exhausts the last of his funds, which he meticulously tracks.
+He confesses his love to another woman, Peggy Gray, who has been sympathetic to his lifestyle despite knowing nothing about his challenge.
 Disaster strikes the night before the deadline, as his lawyers informed him that the executor of his uncle's will has vanished after liquidating all of the assets.
 Brewster convinces himself that he is doomed to poverty, but marries Peggy Gray, who accepts him despite the lack of wealth.
 Shortly after the wedding, the executor of his uncle's will arrives to inform him that he has successfully met the challenge and that he has come to deliver the money to Brewster in person.